maykar/plex_assistant/README.md

 * In "Responses" write the desired result under "Text Response"
 * Hit "Save" in the top right.

+Next you need to publish a test version:

+* Click "Integrations"
+* Click "Not ready yet?
+Continue with the _integration_" in the top panel.
+* You should see a dialog shown.
+Click the 'Test' button.

 You can now trigger Plex Assistant by saying "Hey Google, tell plex to..." or "Hey Google, ask plex to..."

 </details>